wso2/docs-is/en/docs/learn/using-workflows-with-user-management.md

 -   **User specific approvals** : You can configure a specific user to approve the user account.
 For example, you may want only the user named "Bob" to approve accounts.
 -   **Multi-step approvals** : You can  configure multiple steps for approval, where the approval is first done by one user and then by another user.
-For example, you need "Bob" to approve the accounts first and then "Alice" to approve the account creation.
-So Alice gets the approval requests sent to her once Bob has approved an account.
+For example, you need "Alex" to approve the accounts first and then "Sam" to approve the account creation.
+So Sam gets the approval requests sent once Alex has approved an account.
 -   **Multiple role approvals** : Here you need multiple levels of authority to approve the creation of a user account.
 To expand,